CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Full documentation of xcodegen can be found on its GitHub [page](https://github.com/yonaskolb/XcodeGen):

-Finally, a let's generate the projects and build the app with all its frameworks.
+Finally, let's generate the projects and build the app with all its frameworks.
 For that a simple lane in Fastlane was created.

 ```ruby
 lane :generate do